awsdocs/nice-dcv-admin-guide/doc_source/manage-stop.md

 ## Stopping the NICE DCV Server on Linux<a name="manage-stop-linux"></a>

-Use the following procedure to stop the NICE DCV server using the command line\.
+Stop the NICE DCV server using the command line\.

 **To stop the NICE DCV server on Linux**
 Use the following commands: